jasonwei20/jasonwei20.github.io/_pages/failures.md

 This page used to be called "Embrace Failure," but instead, we can call them [*ahead* and *behind* events](https://www.youtube.com/watch?v=cocbJtGk9s8).

 2020
+* Paper rejected from AACL, COLING
+* Paper rejected from AACL, COLING
-* Rejected from Salesforce internship
+* Rejected from Salesforce and Alibaba internships
 * Rejected from NSF Fellowship
 * Rejected from PhD programs at Princeton, University of Washington, Stanford, MIT, CMU